-Around 2000, health officials noticed that chronic kidney disease was on the rise in Central America.
+In the 1990s, health officials noticed that chronic kidney disease was on the rise in Central America.
 An epidemic seemed to be raging among farmworkers who toiled in sugarcane fields on the Pacific Coast in El Salvador and Costa Rica — one of the hottest areas in the region.
 To date, more than 20,000 people have died in the epidemic, and thousands of others have had to go on kidney dialysis to survive.

 Researchers are now coming together around a hypothesis about what’s driving a little-appreciated epidemic, known as “Mesoamerican nephropathy.”

-The main suspect: global warming.
+One main suspect: global warming.
 It has become a leading hypothesis to explain not just Mesoamerican nephropathy but a similar uptick in chronic kidney disease in India and Southeast Asia.
 The victims could be called “climate canaries.”

-Roberto Lucchini, an environmental and public health professor at Mount Sinai, who’s been studying the phenomenon, calls this the first epidemic that’s directly attributable to climate change.
+Roberto Lucchini, an environmental and public health professor at Mount Sinai who’s been studying the phenomenon, calls this the first epidemic that’s directly attributable to climate change.
 “It was not recognized before the rise in temperatures,” he said, “and the epidemic of these cases is currently observed in the countries that are more affected by [global warming] in the last decades,” from Central America to India and Southeast Asia.